Palm retreats on weak export demand, stronger ringgit

 Exports of Malaysian palm oil products for Jan.
 1-20 were estimated to have fallen between 18.2% and 23%, according to cargo surveyors Intertek Testing Services and independent inspection company AmSpec Agri Malaysia.

-The Malaysian ringgit, palm’s currency of trade, strengthened 0.74% against the US dollar.
+The Malaysian ringgit, palm’s currency of trade, strengthened 0.89% against the U.S. dollar.
 A stronger ringgit makes palm oil less attractive for foreign currency holders.

-Dalian’s most-active soyoil contract was up 0.16%, while its palm oil contract slipped 0.47%.
-Soyoil on the Chicago Board of Trade was up 0.09%.
+Dalian’s most-active soyoil contract was up 0.03%, while its palm oil contract fell 1.02%.
+Soyoil on the Chicago Board of Trade was down 0.22%.

 Palm oil tracks price movements in rival edible oils as it competes for a share of the global vegetable oils market.